caraya/personal-blog/content/blog/reading-on-the-web.md

 We've seen how people read online.
 Now let's look at how large we need to make the font size to help with readability.

-There is no universal font size for our content since we now live in a world of responsive design, multiple form factors, and screen resolutions.
+There is no universal font size for our content since we now live in a world of responsive design, multiple form factors, and screen resolutions while we have to respect users' preferences set in their browsers.

 Here are some aspects to consider:

 Screen size
 : It’s impossible to predict what form factor users will access your content from.
+: It is also impossible to predict if the user has changed the default font size on their browser settings.
 : Responsive Design aims to accommodate these different dimensions but there is a big difference between an iPhone, an HDR Laptop and a Gaming monitor in a Desktop machine.

-Screen resolution
+Screen density
 : Pixel density plays a big part in text legibility.
 Technological advances have made hi-res screens more accessible to the masses.
 : 16px (the default font size for browsers) will look different on a phone than on a tablet or a large display.
 : Designers should keep in mind both the outliers with older tech and the different densities available across devices.